alex-apezera/FlowLab/README.md

 1. Download the project to your computer.
 2. Open the executable project file.
 3. Enter your account details.
-4. Select the required simulator configuration.
+4. Select the required `release` XCode configuration.
 5. Run the application.

-By default, the application uses the `Custom` material, a simulation time of 60 seconds.
+> By default, the application uses the `Custom` material, a simulation time of 60 seconds.
 Diagnostics can be enabled in the application settings.

 ## Input parameters